AnyBlok/AnyBlok/doc/README.rst

 A relationship Many2One or One2One must have an existing column.
 The attribute ``column_name`` alow to choose the column linked, if this attribute is missing then the value is "'model.table'.'remote_column'" If the column linked doesn't exist then the relationship create the column with the same type of the remote_column

 **position_blok.position**::

-    from AnyBlok import target_registry, Model
-    from AnyBlok.Column import String
+    from anyblok import Declarations
+    target_registry = Declarations.target_registry
+    Model = Declarations.Model
+    String = Declarations.Column.String

     @target_registry(Model)